 \section{Introduction}

-Modern applications in many domains now operate on very high speed streaming graphs.
+Many modern applications in various domains now operate on very high speed streaming graphs ~\cite{vldbj19_Sahu:2017aa} .
 For example, Twitter's recommendation system ingests 12K events/sec on average \cite{grewal2018recservice}, Alibaba transaction graph processes 30K edges/sec at its peak \cite{qiu2018real}.
-A recent survey ~\cite{vldbj19_Sahu:2017aa} reports that these workloads are prevalent in real applications, and efficient querying of these streaming graphs is a crucial task for applications that monitor complex patterns and relationships.
+Efficient querying of these streaming graphs is a crucial task for these applications that monitor complex graph patterns and relationships.

-Existing graph DBMSs follow the traditional database paradigm where data is persistent and queries are transient; consequently, they do not support persistent query semantics where queries are registered to the system and results are generated incrementally as the graph edges arrive.
-Persistent queries on streaming graphs enable users to continuously obtain new results on rapidly changing data, supporting online analysis and real-time query processing as demonstrated in the following two real examples.
+Existing graph DBMSs mostly follow the traditional database paradigm where data is persistent and queries are transient; consequently, they do not support persistent query semantics where queries are registered into the system and results are generated incrementally as the graph edges arrive.
+Persistent queries on streaming graphs enable users to continuously obtain new results on rapidly changing data, supporting online analysis and real-time query processing, the latter being an important functionality of future graph processing engines ~\cite{abs-2012-06171}.
+This is demonstrated in the following example.

-\begin{example}[Real-time Notification] In many online social networking applications users post original content, sometimes link this to other people's contents and react each other's posts -- these interactions are modeled as a graph.
-We say that a user $u_2$ is a \textsf{recent liker} for another user $u_1$ if $u_2$ recently likes posts that are created by $u_1$ and $u_2$ and $u_1$ are connected through friends.
-The goal of the recommendation service is to notify users, in real-time, of new contents that are posted by others that are connected by a path of \textsf{recent liker} pattern.
-This real-time notification task is a persistent query over the streaming graph of user interactions that returns the recommended content in real-time, as depicted in Figure \ref{fig:social-networking}. \end{example}
+\begin{example} In many online social networking applications users post original content, sometimes link this to other users' content and react to each other's posts.
+We say that a user $u_2$ is a {\normalfont recentLiker} for another user $u_1$ if $u_2$ has recently liked posts that are created by $u_1$ and $u_2$, and $u_1$ are following each other.
+The goal of the recommendation service is to notify users, in real-time, of new content that are posted by others that are connected by a path of {\normalfont recentLiker} relationship -- these constraints are modeled as a complex graph pattern as the one shown in Figure \ref{fig:running_example}.
+The service might provide the context for its recommendations by returning the full paths of people who are recent likers such as the path between users $u_1$ and $u_k$.
+This real-time notification task is an example of a persistent query over the streaming graph of user interactions that returns the recommended content in real-time. \end{example}